AlphaBravoCompany/ab-training-labs/rancher-advanced/day-2/section-5-labs/README.md

 Now, let's deploy using the Rancher MCM Continuous Delivery feature to both clusters.

 1. Open the Rancher UI and login using the credentials provided at the beginning of class at https://LABSERVERNAME:12443
-2. In the upper left next to the Rancher logo, click the down arrow, then click `lab1-cluster`
+2. In the upper left next to the Rancher logo, click the burger menu, then click `Continuous Delivery`
-3. Click the yellow `Cluster Explorer` button on the upper right
-4. Click the down arrow in the upper left and select `Continuous Delivery`
-5. On the `Git Repos` tab, click `Create`
+3. On the `Git Repos` tab, click `Create`
-6. You could enter all these details manually, but you can also provide a configuration in YAML format.
+4. You could enter all these details manually, but you can also provide a configuration in YAML format.
 We will use YAML in this case.
 Click the `Edit as YAML` button in the bottom right.
-7. Open the following file and paste the contents of that file into the YAML window in Rancher MCM, replacing all of the other content, and then click the blue `Create` button in the bottom right
+5. Open the following file and paste the contents of that file into the YAML window in Rancher MCM, replacing all of the other content, and then click the blue `Create` button in the bottom right

 `/ab/labs/rancher-advanced/day-2/section-5-labs/ranchercd.yml` {{ open }}

-8. On the `Continuous Delivery` menu on the right, click `Clusters`.
+6. On the `Continuous Delivery` menu on the left, click `Clusters`.
 You should see both `lab-cluster1` and `lab-cluster2` listed.
-9. Click on 3 dots on the right of `lab-cluster1` and select `Edit Config`.
+7. Click on 3 dots on the right of `lab-cluster1` and select `Edit Config`.
-10. Under `Labels`, click `Add Label`.
+8. Under `Labels`, click `Add Label`.
 Under `Key` put `env`.
 Under `Value` put `dev`.
 Click the blue `Save` button in the bottom right.
 These tags are identifiers so Fleet knows where it should deploy a specific configuration of an application.
-11. Repeat steps 9-10 on `lab-cluster2`
+9. Repeat steps 9-10 on `lab-cluster2`
-12. Click on the `Git Repos` menu again, and under the repo we added, we should see the `State` as `Active` and the `Clusters Ready` as `2`.
+10. Click on the `Git Repos` menu again, and under the repo we added, we should see the `State` as `Active` and the `Clusters Ready` as `2`.
 This means that the deployment has seen the proper tags on those clusters, and that the application is deployed as expected.
-13. We can confirm that we see these apps running.
-Click the drop down menu in the top left corner and select `Cluster Explorer`.
-In the upper right, make sure you have `lab-cluster1` selected.
-Once the page has loaded, find `Pods` in the menu on the left and select it.
+11. We can confirm that we see these apps running.
+Click the burger menu in the top left corner under `Cluster Explorer`.
+Make sure you have `lab-cluster1` and selected.
+Once the page has loaded, find `Pods` in the menu on the left under `Workload` and select it.
 Once this page has loaded, select `fleet-mc-helm-example` from the Namespace drop down menu at the top of the page.
 You should see 2 pods: `frontend` and `redis`.
-14. In the upper right corner, select the cluster dropdown menu (currently showing `lab-cluster1`).
-Select `lab-cluster2` from the list.
-This will reload the `Cluster Explorer`.
-Select `Pods` on the menu in the far left.
+12. In the burger menu select the cluster `lab-cluster2` (currently showing `lab-cluster1`).This will reload the `Cluster Explorer`.
+Select `Pods` under Workload.
 You will see `frontend` and `redis` running on this cluster as well.

 ____